 Where: Katong Antique House, 208 East Coast Road, Singapore 428907

 Restored by the National University of Singapore, this ancestral home is one of the few traditional Peranakan shophouses left in Singapore.
 Sign up in advance for a tour to explore this house rich in Peranakan furnishings and ornaments, plus take in the temporary exhibits on display.

 Where: NUS Baba House, 157 Neil Road, Singapore 088883

 Discover the culture of Peranakan communities in Southeast Asia at the Peranakan Museum.
 Plus, it’s very child-friendly!
-And though it’s currently closed for renovation, why not put on a batik shirt or sarong kebaya to celebrate this unique culture this racial harmony day?
+And though it’s currently closed for renovation, why not put on a batik shirt or sarong kebaya to celebrate this unique culture in multicultural Singapore?

 Where: Peranakan Museum, 39 Armenian Street, Singapore 179941

 Step into Alvin Yapp’s beautiful home museum, The InTan, for a private tour of Peranakan artefacts and personal insights into Peranakan culture.
 Surrounded by beautifully carved furniture, tiffin carriers and pottery, you’ll be taken on an unforgettable journey through Peranakan history.

 Where: The-Intan, 69 Joo Chiat Terrace, Singapore 427231